 #4 – Wall Slide With Ball

 For this exercise, use a foam roller and a ball to assist you in the separation of the knees, provide guidance and resistance with the knees.

 Lean on your back against the wall.
-Place the foam roller in your lower back and the ball between the knees.
-Slide down as your press your knees up against the ball.
-Get into a 90-degree angle of the ankle, knee and hips, then slide up until your legs are straight.
+Place the foam roller on your lower back and the ball between the knees.
+Slide down as your press your knees together against the ball.
+Get into a 90-degree angle of the ankle, knee, and hips, then slide up until your legs are straight.
 Repeat the movement.

 Wall Slide With Ball

 Start with one set of 10 reps.
-Perform this exercise in a smooth, controlled movement with a little bit of stop at the bottom position.
-This exercise works on utilizing the glutes, hamstring and quads to get you out of the bottom position.
-The intensity is depending on how strong you are within the knees and glutes.
+Perform this exercise in a smooth, controlled movement with a little bit of a stop at the bottom position.
+This exercise works on utilizing the glutes, hamstring, and quads to get you out of the bottom position.
+The intensity is dependant on how strong you are within the knees and glutes.

 If this exercise is light for you to do, you can move from bilateral to a single leg and add an extra resistance like dumbbells and plates to make it more challenging.

 For this exercise, when you move forward, it targets the glutes and hamstrings but not the muscles around the knees.
 But the glutes, hamstrings, and the muscles around the knees play a role in knee strengthening.

 #5 – Clam Shell

 Lie on your side with one arm overhead and your head resting on your arm.
 Straighten out your legs, and then bend your knees.
 Lift one knee up, pause and squeeze at the top, and then bring it back down and repeat the movement.